PranavBawgikar/js-notes/javascript/intro.md

 console.log(Math.round(2.8)) // 3
 ```

-## JS Strings
+## JavaScript Strings
-In JS, you can add or cancat strings in the following wway:
+In JavaScript, you can add or cancat strings in the following wway:
 ```js
 console.log('hi' + 'there') // 'hithere'
 // To check the type of a value